 If you’re looking to introduce more peace and relaxation into your life, then consider learning how to be mindful, using the Headspace app.
 In a nutshell, this app will act as your pocket guide to meditation.
 A soothing voice will talk to you while you do everyday activities like cooking, preparing to sleep or going for a walk.
 It will encourage you to pay attention to your surroundings, so you can learn how to focus only on the present moment.
 If you experience racing thoughts and find it difficult to quiet your mind, then learning how to bring your mind back to the present, can help you to feel calmer.

 For those that regularly commute by train, the National Rail app can be a really convenient way to stay up to date with the latest travel news and updates.
 The app will allow you to plan your train journeys ahead of time, so you know what time to catch your train and from what platform.
 It will also let you know if there are delays or cancellations, and suggest alternative routes.
 There’s nothing worse than leaving home to catch your train, only to get there and find that there’s a long delay.
 With the National Rail app you can avoid waiting times, and make your train journeys much smoother.

 Moovit allows you to keep all your public transport options in one place, and help you get from A to B in the easiest and most efficient way.
 Whether you want to catch the bus, train, tube, ferry or ride-share using Uber – Moovit will give you access to live arrival times and maps, so that you can plan your journey with confidence.
 It is used by 720 million users worldwide in over 3000 cities.

 What are your favourite apps?

 We’ve selected a few of the apps that we think could be fun or helpful day to day.
 But we’re always looking for new ones to add to the list.
 If you have an app that has given you hours of endless fun, or one that you simply couldn’t live without – then please let us know!
-Email us at [email protected] or leave a comment below.
+Join the conversation on the Rest Less community forum, or leave a comment below.